Erich Gonzales: 2010–2011: Career expansion

 In 2010, following the success of Katorse, she landed her second lead role in the TV series Tanging Yaman alongside her Katorse co-stars Enchong Dee and Ejay Falcon.
 The series was one of ABS-CBN's offerings for the 60th Celebration of Filipino Soap Operas.
 While the series was still airing, Erich had begun working for her third series project, Magkaribal.
 The show was highly acclaimed and is now regarded as Philippines' First Fashionserye (first fashion TV series).

-After an impressive back-to-back hit TV series, Erich signed an exclusive two-year contract with Star Cinema, poising her to prove her box-office draw.
+After an impressive back-to-back hit TV series, Gonzales signed an exclusive two-year contract with Star Cinema, poising her to prove her box-office draw.
 Later that year, the hit love team of Erich and Enchong starred in their first mainstream movie, I Do under Star Cinema.
 She also became the lead cast of the indie film Noy with Coco Martin, which became the Philippines' entry in the 83rd Academy Awards in Best Foreign Language Film category.

-In the same year, Erich was also given the opportunity to be one of the main hosts in the youth variety show, Shoutout!, which featured teen stars.
+In the same year, Gonzales was also given the opportunity to be one of the main hosts in the youth variety show, Shoutout!, which featured teen stars.

-The Filipino adaptation of Maria La Del Barrio was the highlight for Erich in 2011.
+The Filipino adaptation of Maria la del Barrio was the highlight for Erich in 2011.
 The series became a Twitter trending royalty as it trended locally and worldwide on and off throughout its run.
 It was also extended twice as its ratings remained consistently high.

-In December 2011, Erich's indie film, Pinta*Kasi was finally screened in theaters as part of the 2011 Metro Manila Film Festival.
-The film won Best Picture in the New Wave Section and Best Actor (same category) for co-star, JM De Guzman.
+In December 2011, her indie film, Pinta*Kasi was finally screened in theaters as part of the 2011 Metro Manila Film Festival.
+The film won Best Picture in the New Wave Section and Best Actor (same category) for co-star, JM de Guzman.
 The said film was also invited to Beijing and Hawaiian film festivals for its "strength of word of mouth buzz and its hip hop elements."

-But the biggest news for 2011 came in October when it was officially announced that Erich will be starring with Thai heartthrob and Asia's Superstar, Mario Maurer in a film tentatively titled Suddenly It's Magic.
+In October 2011, she starred with Thai actor Mario Maurer in the film Suddenly It's Magic.

-In March 2017, Erich was welcomed as the newest brand ambassador for MySlim, a popular slimming drink in the Philippines.
+In March 2017, Gonzales was welcomed as the newest brand ambassador for MySlim, a popular slimming drink in the Philippines.